toutjavascript/infollama-proxy/README.md

 git pull
 ```

+## Check the status of the hardware

+Infollama is not only a proxy server but also a powerfull web UI that displays hardware status, like GPU usage and temperatures, memory usage, and other information.

 ## API Calls

 You can now use the proxy to chat with your Ollama server.
 You must modify default port configuration.
 Proxy port is `11430`: